wagerfield/onno/docs/api.md

 Finally, in special cases where you do not want values to be mapped to `styleKeys` you can pass `null`.
 This functionality is useful for creating `variant` functions.

-A `variant` function allows you to map a prop value to a style object in a `theme` or `defaults`.
+A `variant` function allows you to map a prop value to a style object in a `theme` or the `defaults`.
 For example:

 ```jsx
 import styled from "styled-components"